lorenzo-mechbau/cellml_split_reaction_diffusion_equation/README.rst

 CellML Split Reaction Diffusion Equation
 ========================================

 This example solves the weak form of the one-dimensional reaction diffusion equation using the Galerkin finite element method.
-The three-dimensional classical form of the equation is given by,
+The three-dimensional classical form of the governing equation is given by,

 |3d_reaction_diffusion_equation|